 Selling and marketing expenses consist of personnel costs, including stock-based compensation expense, direct marketing expenses, consulting costs, and allocated overhead including rent, information technology, equipment depreciation and utilities.
 In addition, up-front co-promotion fees paid to Genzyme, net of amortization, are included in selling and marketing expenses.
-We expect our selling and marketing expenses to increase in future periods primarily driven by the co-promotion fees to Genzyme, the hiring of additional internal sales personnel and marketing and education expenses to drive market penetration and reimbursement.
+We expect our selling and marketing expenses to increase over the next 12 months primarily driven by the co-promotion fees to Genzyme, the costs of hiring additional internal sales personnel associated with further penetrating the domestic market, and marketing and education expenses to drive market penetration and reimbursement.